rashevskyv/dbi/README_ENG.md

 ## Installation

-Put `dbi.nro` and `dbi.config` into `/switch/DBI/`.
-Run it from РИД on applet mode (from Albums)
+Copy `dbi.nro` and `dbi.config` to your SD card at `/switch/DBI/`.
+DBI can be then be launched in either applet mode (from Album) or application mode (title override), however it is primarily designed to be used in applet mode.

+*If you have successfully launched DBI in applet mode you will see a blue background, launching in application mode will display a black background.*

 ## Usage

 ### Interface
 ![2021041010520200](https://user-images.githubusercontent.com/18294541/114262830-d7643e00-99ea-11eb-8dbb-c8e0996577e5.jpg)
-* **Browse SD Card** — installation of .NSP / .NSZ / .XCI files from the memory card.
+* **Browse SD Card** — installation of .NSP / .NSZ / .XCI files from your SD card.
-* **Browse USB0 Drive** — installation of .NSP / .NSZ / .XCI files from an external USB drive to exFAT / FAT32: flash drive, hard drive, etc.
+* **Browse USB0 Drive** — installation of .NSP / .NSZ / .XCI files from an external FAT32 or exFAT formatted USB drive (will only appear if a USB drive is connected)
-* **Install title from USB** — installation of .NSP / .NSZ / .XCI from a PC via USB 2.0 and 3.0-wire, through the supplied program dbibackend. *Hotkey for this option*: **Y** button.
+* **Install title from USB** — installation of .NSP / .NSZ / .XCI from a PC via USB 2.0 or 3.0 cable using the included dbibackend script. *Main menu hotkey for this option*: **Y** button.
-* **Install title from Gamecard** — this item appears when a game cartridge is inserted into the Switch - to install a game from an existing game cartridge into a microSD card or the console's internal NAND memory.
+* **Install title from Gamecard** — install a game from gamecard to the console's internal NAND or SD card (will only appear if a gamecard is inserted)
-* **Home server** — starting from version v150, it is possible to install games over the network (HTTP), via WiFi without a wire or a LAN-USB adapter.
-More on this below.
+* **Home server** — install games over your local network (HTTP) using a LAN USB adapter or WiFi network.
+For full details see https://github.com/rashevskyv/dbi/blob/main/README_ENG.md#home-server
-* **Browse installed applications** — viewing installed games, their total installed number, see the time spent on the game and the number of its launches, check (verify) for errors, transfer game data between the built-in memory, memory card and vice versa, the possibility of their selective or streaming deletion along with the attached LayeredFS-mods , viewing if they have updates and DLCs, manual removal of DLC / updates / LaryeredFS (LFS) mod, the Reset Required version function to reset the system update check for the selected game. *Hotkey for this option*: **L** button.
+* **Browse installed applications** — view installed titles including base, update, DLC and whether or not a LayeredFS mod is present.
+Displays your total play time and how many times you've launched the title.
+Check file integrity for errors, transfer game data between internal NAND and SD card, delete individual or multiple titles and their LayeredFS mods with one click, individually remove updates and DLC and use the `Reset Required version` function to restore the system update check for the selected game back to base. *Main menu hotkey for this option*: **L** button.
-* **Cleanup orphaned files** — automatic cleaning of unnecessary deleted game files, if any
+* **Cleanup orphaned files** — removes all orphaned installed content, tickets and pending firmware updates from the system with one click.
-* **Browse tickets** — viewing and manual deletion of system tickets for games.
+* **Browse tickets** — view and manually delete system tickets for games.
-* **Run MTP responder** — enabling the internal MTP server to connect the Switch to a PC or to an Android device (phone / tablet / etc., Pixel 3 tested, Xiaomi Mi A1, Lenovo Tab 4 7 "TB-7304X), you can: view and work with a memory card ( 1: External SD Card) and the internal memory of the console, view installed games (4: Installed games), make a backup of game saves on a PC (7: Saves), with a game cartridge inserted, dump it (full / trimmed / certificate) on PC / Android (9: Gamecard) *Hotkey for this option*: **X** button (same to quit MTP).
+* **Run MTP responder** — enables the internal MTP server to connect the Switch to a PC or to an Android device (phone / tablet / etc., Pixel 3 tested, Xiaomi Mi A1, Lenovo Tab 4 7 "TB-7304X).
+With this you can: explore SD files (1: External SD Card) and NAND partitions (2: Nand USER or 3: Nand SYSTEM) and use basic file functions such as transfer, copy, delete etc. Install .NSP or .NSZ files (no .XCI installation in MTP mode), updates and DLC by dropping the file(s) in the installation folders, selecting the NAND or SD Card folder as required.
+Dump single or combined .NSP files (4: Installed Games) or full/trimmed .XCI files with separate certificate (9: Gamecard) directly over MTP.
+Drop a file larger than 4GB onto the SD card and DBI will automatically split the file into an archived folder, which allows the Switch to see it as a single file, with this you can for example very easily add a >4GB .xci for use in SX OS, or add a >4GB movie for watching in pPlay.
+Browse your installed games and directly uninstall games/updates/DLC by deleting the virtual .NSP files.
+Browse, add and remove mods or cheats from the "Installed games" drive.
+Browse and manage your save files directly (7: Saves).
+Browse and manage your album photos by installed game, similar to the official Nintendo feature added in 11.0.0 (8: Album). *Main menu hotkey for this option*: **X** button (same to quit MTP).
-* **Exit** — exit from the program. *Hotkey for this option*: **+** button
+* **Exit** — exit from the program. *Main menu hotkey for this option*: **+** button

-In the lower left corner (SD) it is written about the occupied data size on the card / total card size.
-In the lower right corner (NAND) is the occupied data size in the Switch on-board memory / Switch on-board shared memory.
+The bottom left corner of DBI displays the total amount of data on your currently on your SD card along with the full capacity.
+The bottom right corner gives you the same information for your NAND's usable space in HOS.

-At the bottom center (dbi: XXX) is the dbi version number - try to always use the most recent version of the program
+Bottom center (dbi: XXX) is the dbi version number - you should always use the most recent version.

 ### Browse SD Card / Browse USB0 Drive

-Select this item if you want to install games / updates / DLC from existing files on a memory card / external USB.
+Select this option if you want to install games, updates and DLC from files that exist on your SD card or external USB drive.
-The **A** button opens the folder, the **B** button returns back, after opening the folder with the files for installation, the **X** button can select only the necessary files, the **Y** buttons to invert the selection.
-In this case, the color of the name of the selected files will change from white to light blue
+Press **A** to open the folder and **B** to go back.
+After opening the folder containing your installation files the **X** button can select single or multiple files individually.
+The **Y** button inverts your selections and the color of the name of the selected files will change from white to light blue.

-Then press the **A** button to confirm.
+Prsss the **A** button to confirm.
 A window with installation options will appear:

 ![2021041011441100](https://user-images.githubusercontent.com/18294541/114264183-18138580-99f2-11eb-8c7b-536b4b831195.jpg)

-**Total transfer size** — the amount of installation distributions (.NSP / .NSZ / .XCI files) selected and ready for installation.
+**Total transfer size** — the total amount of data (.NSP / .NSZ / .XCI files) selected for installation.
-**Total install size** — the amount of free space that is required to install the selected files.
+**Total install size** — the amount of free space required to install the selected files.
-**Install target** — data installation location: **NAND** - internal memory of the Nintendo Switch console, **SD** - microSD memory card, **AUTO** - default option to always install on a microSD memory card, but if there is not enough on it places, the data will be installed in the internal memory.
+**Install target** — data installation location: **NAND** - internal memory of the Nintendo Switch console, **SD** - SD card, **AUTO** - by default this will install to your SD card but if you don't have enough space the installation will fall back to NAND (internal memory).
-**Delete after install** — this is the option to remove installation distributions (.NSP / .NSZ / .XCI files) from the card after they have been successfully installed; For it to work, the "Read-only" attribute must be removed from the files.
+**Delete after install** — deletes installation files (.NSP / .NSZ / .XCI files) from the source after they have been successfully installed; for this to work, the "Read-only" attribute must be removed from files if present.
 By default, files are not deleted.
-The option is visible only when installing from a memory card / external USB
+The option is visible only when installing from an SD card / external USB drive.
-**Turn off screen** — the ability to turn off the screen during installation to save battery power, immediately after a successful installation, the screen will automatically turn on.
+**Turn off screen** — turns off the screen during installation to conserve battery, after installation successfully completes the screen will automatically turn back on.
 This option only works in handheld mode.
-Click **Start install** to start the installation.
-After successful installation, *Installation Complete.
-Press B to return* will appear at the bottom..
+Select **Start install** to begin the installation.
+After a successful installation *Installation Complete.
+Press B to return* will appear.

-The program has a built-in automatic function for removing old updates when installing a new update for the game, so you don't have to worry about the extra space they occupy.
+*DBI will automatically and immediately remove old updates when installing a new update for a game, so you don't have to worry about the extra space they occupy.*

 ### Install title from USB

-Through Install title from USB, it is very convenient to install games, updates and DLCs to them directly directly via a USB cable from a PC to the Switch, bypassing the need to remove the card and spend double time downloading distributions (.NSP / .NSZ / .XCI files) to memory card and installing them from there. *Hotkey for calling this option from the main menu*: **Y** button.
+If you cannot use DBI's MTP responder this is another convenient method for installing titles over USB.
+Installing over USB allows you to transfer files directly from your PC for example, which avoids the inconvenience and of having to first move the file to your SD card and then install it.
+Compared to using the MTP responder this mode will also allow direct installation of .XCI files.

+*Main menu hotkey for this option*: **Y** button.

-To work, first you need to download dbibackend on your PC (`dbibackend.exe` for Windows,` dbibackend` from `dbibackend.tar.xz` for all), start it, select the games to install, click Start server, then connect the USB-C cable to PC and Switch, select Install title from USB in dbi and install all the necessary games.
+In order to use this option you will first require dbibackend (`dbibackend.exe` for Windows,` dbibackend` from `dbibackend.tar.xz` for all).
+Launch dbibackend, select the files to install, select Start server, connect a USB-C cable from your PC to your Switch and select Install title from USB in dbi.

-The selection of files, as well as their installation, is carried out in the same way as from the item Browse SD Card / Browse USB0 Drive
+From here you will select and install your files on the Switch in the same fashion as using Browse SD Card / Browse USB0 Drive

-To quickly send files or folders with games for installation, right-click on them, select Send> dbibackend, the installation files are immediately placed in the dbibackend queue.
-To configure this in Windows, press `Win + R`, enter` shell: sendto`, put a shortcut for `dbibackend.exe` in the folder
+To quickly send files or folders with games for installation, right-click on them, select Send from dbibackend and the installation files will be immediately placed in dbibackend's queue.
+To configure this in Windows, press `Win + R`, enter `shell: sendto` and create a shortcut for `dbibackend.exe` in the folder.

 ### Home server

-The **"Home server"** item appears if there is a configured section **Network install sources** in `dbi.config` (more about this file below).
-Moreover, the name of this item will change depending on the name specified in the configuration file
+The **"Home server"** option will appear if the **Network install sources** section has been configured in `dbi.config` (more about this file below).
+You can specify the name of the option as required in the configuration file

-To install games over the network, edit the dbi.config file located in the `/ switch / DBI /` folder, according to the example
+To install games over your network, edit the dbi.config file located in the `/switch/DBI/` folder, following the example:

 ```
 ; Network install sources